kumahq/kuma-website/docs/docs/0.7.3/documentation/dps-and-data-model.md

   initialDelaySeconds: 3
   periodSeconds: 3
 ```

-Where `9000` is a default virtual probe port, it can be set in `kuma-cp.config`:
+Where `9000` is a default virtual probe port, which can be configured in `kuma-cp.config`:

 ```yaml
 runtime:
   kubernetes:
     injector:
       virtualProbesPort: 19001
 ```
-Also it can be overriden by Pod's annotation:
+And can also be overwritten in the Pod's annotations:

 ```yaml
 annotations:
   kuma.io/virtual-probes-port: 19001
 ```

-If you'd like to disable probes virtualization at all, you can do so in `kuma-cp.config` as well:
+To disable Kuma's probe virtualziation, we can either set it in Kuma's configuration gile `kuma-cp.config`:

 ```yaml
 runtime:
   kubernetes:
     injector:
       virtualProbesEnabled: true
 ```

-or using Pod's annotation:
+or in the Pod's annotations:

 ```yaml
 annotations:
   kuma.io/virtual-probes: enabled